livewire/docs/source/docs/third-party-libraries.blade.md

 It's common to use third-party JavaScript libraries for small UI components like date-pickers and wysiwyg text editors.

-It is outside the scope of this documentation to provide info for specific libraries, however, the techiques for adapting Livewire to other libraries generally similar.
+It is outside the scope of this documentation to provide info for specific libraries; however, the techniques for adapting Livewire to other libraries are generally similar.
 Therefore, we'll just use one common example as a teaching point:

 ## Select2 {#select2}